Stocks Climb, Extending Biggest Weekly Rally Since April

-U.S. stocks jumped Thursday, on track to extend their sharpest weekly rally since April, as investors cheered the prospect of curbs on new regulations and diminished chances of higher taxes under a split Congress.
+U.S. stocks jumped Thursday, on track for their sharpest weekly gains since April, as investors cheered the diminished prospects of higher corporate taxes under a split Congress.

-The benchmark S&P 500 rose 2.1% in recent trading, a day after it logged its biggest one-day advance since June.
-The index has climbed 7% so far this week.
-The Dow Jones Industrial Average rose 520 points, or 1.9%, in afternoon trading, paring an earlier gain of nearly 650 points.
+The benchmark S&P 500 rose 2.2% in recent trading, a day after it logged its biggest one-day advance since June.
+The index has climbed 7.6% so far this week.
+The Dow Jones Industrial Average rose 565 points, or 2%, paring an earlier gain of nearly 650 points.

-Technology shares are leading the charge for a second day: The Nasdaq Composite jumped 2.4%.
-All three indexes were on course for their best week since the period ended April 9.
+Technology shares led the charge for a second day: The Nasdaq Composite jumped 2.7%.
+All three indexes are on course for their best week since the period ended April 9.

 Democratic candidate Joe Biden is within striking distance of the presidency, potentially bringing to an end weeks of uncertainty about the U.S. election that has weighed on markets.
 Republicans have won enough seats to potentially retain control of the Senate, while Democrats appear poised to hold on to the House.

-Investors' anticipation of a divided government -- which could make it more difficult to pass legislation aimed at regulating technology companies and raising corporate taxes -- has fueled sustained optimism on Wall Street this week.
+Investors' anticipation of a divided government -- which could make it more difficult to accomplish major legislative overhauls, including raising corporate taxes and regulating technology companies -- has fueled sustained optimism on Wall Street this week.

 The S&P 500 and Dow are both on pace for their fourth consecutive gain of 1%, the longest such streak for both indexes since October 1982.
 The S&P 500 and Nasdaq were within 4% of their early September records as of Wednesday's close, while the Dow was nearly 6% below its February high.

-A Biden administration "cannot enact major tax changes -- there will be gridlock -- but you still get fiscal spending and a stimulus package on the table again," said Mona Mahajan, U.S. investment strategist at Allianz Global Investors.
-"Gridlocks tend to be more market friendly because you don't have one side enacting their entire policy agenda, and you get more checks and balances on it."

-In the weeks leading up to Tuesday's election, investors had been betting on a blue wave that would have likely created an easier path for robust fiscal stimulus to aid the country's wounded economy.
-Now, however, it is unclear how large or broad a coronavirus-aid package might be.
+One of the big unknowns in the weeks ahead will be the size of a fiscal stimulus package -- the subject of much wrangling between both parties in Washington leading up to the election.
+Before Tuesday, many traders had betting on a blue wave that would have likely created an easier path for robust stimulus to aid the country's wounded economy.
+Now, however, it is unclear how large or broad that might be.

 "What I've been asking myself in my own head -- a question to which I don't have an answer -- is whether, assuming a divided government, there is less likely to be a larger-in-size fiscal relief package because we know the two sides were quite different on the details," said Liz Ann Sonders, chief investment strategist at Charles Schwab.
 "What I wonder is how much of the negotiating and the digging the heels in was a function of the election...And I don't know in which direction that moves the needle."

-Qualcomm rallied 13% after the mobile-phone chip-making giant said it expects a surge in smartphone sales next year as consumers flock to 5G-capable devices.
+Qualcomm rallied 12% after the mobile-phone chip-making giant said it expects a surge in smartphone sales next year, thanks to growing consumer appetite for 5G-capable devices.

-And megacap technology stocks also led the market higher, with Apple rising 2.3% and Microsoft rising 2.6%, as investors bet that a Republican-controlled Senate would especially help curtail any efforts to introduce fresh regulations on the technology industry.
-While both Democrats and Republicans have said tech companies have too much power and antitrust authorities should move to curb it, they disagree on how to rein in the companies.
+And megacap technology stocks also led the market higher, with Apple rising 3.4% and Amazon.com jumping 3%.
+While both Democrats and Republicans have ramped up scrutiny of big technology giants, the parties hold differing views on the problems the companies create and disagree on how to rein them in.
+That could potentially make it more difficult to pass comprehensive regulations, some investors believe.

-"The big concern was that there was going to be regulations," said Patrick Spencer, managing director at U.S. investment firm Baird.
-"It's less likely that now you're going to get tax increases and regulations on big tech."
+While the election remained top of mind for many investors Thursday -- especially as vote-counting continued in a handful of swing states -- traders were on the lookout for any kind of sentiment change from the Fed after officials concluded their November meeting.

 Chinese technology companies could benefit from a less antagonistic relationship between the leaders of the U.S. and China if Mr. Biden wins the presidency.
 The Trump administration has moved to curb Americans' use of Tencent's WeChat messaging app, placed export controls on China's largest chip maker, and reduced telecommunications-equipment giant Huawei Technologies' access to foreign-made semiconductors.